michele-segata/colossumo/README.md

 The above message tells colosseum:

 - The current simulation time
-- That some new vehicles have entered the simulation and they should be associated to Colosseum nodes with given ids
+- That some new vehicles have entered the simulation, that they should be associated to Colosseum nodes with given ids, which application should be run, and what are simulation parameters
 - Where the vehicles are located

 In a classic simulation step, the update might simply be like the following: